Walking & Wheeling Campaign Resources

 October 2, 2019

-October 2018 we will be focusing on climate change as our theme for iWalk.
-To promote iWalk please check out Climate Change & AST.
+We are pleased to continue climate change as the focus for iWalk 2019.
+For ideas to promote iWalk please check out Climate Change & AST.
 On this page there are resources such as posters, newsletters, announcements, social media campaigns, and classroom activities.

 Benefits of Walking & Wheeling: Several more announcements have been created to encourage walking and wheeling and educate on the 5 benefits of active transportation: health, safety, environmental, learning, and community.
 Any of these announcements can be used or altered to support further campaigns such as Walk & Wheel Wednesdays or for the entire month of October.